 The Mexicans and the Socialists Cometh

 In November of 2016, San Francisco Voters approved Measure N by a 54% to 45% vote, which granted undocumented workers the right to vote for school board elections only.
-Because of a coordinated disinformation campaign by largely right-wing media outlets, many assumed this ‘right’ spread not only to the rest of the State, but also became a core part of the Democratic Party platform.
+Because of a coordinated disinformation campaign by mostly right-wing media outlets, many assumed this ‘right’ spread not only to the rest of the State but also became a core part of the Democratic Party platform.
 It hasn’t.
-Also, undocumented workers are not eligible for benefits, although their native-born children can, as per the 14th Amendment.
+Furthermore, undocumented workers are not eligible for benefits, although their native-born children can, as per the 14th Amendment.

 As for Mr. Barton, he says he and his family feel more at home in Idaho.

 “The people here value my work and my heritage.
 My family doesn’t have to worry anymore about that San Francisco crap taking over because them commies aren’t welcome here.
 For now, we’re safe.
 It’s cheap, and they have a lot of Wendy’s here.”